Subaru Crosstrek: Production version

-For the 2016 model year, the Premium trim received the all weather package with heated seats and mirrors as standard equipment, along with the option of Subaru's Starlink Safety and Security system (standard on the Limited) including an SOS button, automatic collision notification system, stolen vehicle recovery, and a vehicle monitoring app.
+For the 2016 model year, the Premium trim received the all weather package with two-level heated front seats and heated mirrors as standard equipment, along with the option of Subaru's Starlink Safety and Security system (standard on the Limited) including an SOS button, automatic collision notification system, stolen vehicle recovery, and a vehicle monitoring app.
 The Limited trim got rear cross-traffic alert, blind spot monitoring, and lane-change assist.
 This year also included revised styling and the removal of the XV prefix from the name in the United States and Canada.
 It was also the last year of the Hybrid model.

 The 2017 model was largely unchanged, with the only change being a new trim, which was the Platinum Special Edition (which could be considered an option package to the Premium trim).
 Included was special interior and exterior styling, a sunroof, keyless ignition and entry, and blind-spot monitoring with rear cross-traffic alert.

 Despite being a lifted Subaru Impreza hatchback, sales have been much stronger in the US, due to sedan/hatchback sales slowing in the country.

 Other markets

 Malaysian production of the Subaru XV shipped as complete knock-down kits began at Tan Chong Motor Assemblies Sdn.
-Bhd (TCMA) in Malaysia in January 2013, with annual production of 5,000 units destined for sale in Malaysia, Thailand, Indonesia and the Philippines.
+Bhd (TCMA) in Malaysia in January 2013, with annual production of 5,000 units destined for sale in Malaysia, Thailand, and Indonesia, while the Philippine market Subaru XV are imported from Japan as a LHD (left-hand drive) configuration.
 Production at Tan Chong began on 20 December 2012.

-Early European models include a choice of 1.6-liter petrol, 2.0-liter petrol, 2.0-liter diesel engines; five-speed manual (1.6-liter petrol), six-speed manual (2.0 petrol, 2.0 diesel), Lineartronic CVT (1.6 petrol, 2.0 petrol) transmission, and idle engine start stop (standard in petrol engine models, optional in diesel engine models).
+Early European models include a choice of 1.6-liter gasoline, 2.0-liter gasoline, 2.0-liter diesel engines; five-speed manual (1.6-liter gasoline), six-speed manual (2.0 gasoline, 2.0 diesel), Lineartronic CVT (1.6 gasoline, 2.0 gasoline) transmission, and idle engine start stop (standard in gasoline engine models, optional in diesel engine models).

 In North America, the XV was sold as the Subaru XV Crosstrek and was unveiled at the 2012 New York International Auto Show.
 The US model went on sale in 2012 as a 2013 model year vehicle.
 Early models include a 148-horsepower 2.0-liter boxer engine, five-speed manual or available second-generation Lineartronic CVT.
 In the United States starting with the 2016 model year, Subaru dropped the XV from its name and sold it as simply the Crosstrek.
 An updated model based on the fifth-generation Impreza became available in 2018.